What’s new in iOS 14

 Home Adaptive Lighting lets you change lighting temperature throughout the day.
 Video cameras and doorbells can identify people you’ve tagged in the Photos app, and you can be alerted when there’s motion in activity zones that you set.
 See Turn on Adaptive Lighting, Set up Face Recognition, and Organize rooms into zones.

-Privacy A new setting allows you to share only your approximate location with an app, and an indicator appears at the top of your iPod touch screen whenever an app is using your camera or microphone.
-See Control the location information you share on iPod touch and Review or change access to the camera, microphone, and other hardware features.
+Privacy A new setting allows you to share only your approximate location with an app, and an indicator appears at the top of your iPhone screen whenever an app is using your camera or microphone.
+All apps are required to ask your permission before tracking you across apps and websites owned by other companies (iOS 14.5).
+See Control the location information you share on iPhone, Review or change access to the camera, microphone, and other hardware features, and Control app tracking permissions.

 App Store (iOS 14.3) You can now see the privacy practices of apps before you download them.
 Every app’s product page shows a developer-reported summary of its privacy protections, including what data is collected.

-Learn tricks for iOS 14 The Tips app adds new suggestions frequently, so you can get the most from your iPod touch.
+Learn tricks for iOS 14 The Tips app adds new suggestions frequently, so you can get the most from your iPhone.
 See Get tips.

-Note: New features and apps may vary depending on your iPod touch model, region, and language.
+Note: New features and apps may vary depending on your iPhone model, region, language, and carrier.